Cantonese culture: Vernacular Cantonese literature

 Like the rest of East Asia, Lingnan traditionally used classical Chinese for writing, rather than the peoples' spoken languages.
-Despite the attempt to create vernacular forms of writing in the late 19th century, the Greater China area still tend to use standard written Chinese, a writing system based on Mandarin, not Cantonese (i.e., the native language of the Lingnan region), in writing.
+Despite the attempt to create vernacular forms of writing in the late 19th century, the Greater China area still tended to use standard written Chinese, a writing system based on Mandarin, not Cantonese (i.e., the native language of the Lingnan region), in writing.
 Even in cosmopolitan Hong Kong, the vast majority of the people's works of literature have been written in standard written Chinese.
 However, starting from the 21st century, Hong Kong, as a cultural center in the region, has developed a complete writing system for Cantonese.
 Some writers in the city now advocate composing literature in written Cantonese.

 Food culture

 The Lingnan region has a special geographical environment different from those of other Han Chinese regions.
-With its subtropical temperature and high humidity, it has a tendency to have good harvests whether in farming or fishing.
+With its subtropical temperature and high humidity, it has a tendency to have good harvests, whether in farming or fishing.
 As a result, cuisine in Lingnan could use many different food materials.
-The book "New Comments on Gwongdung" (廣東新語), written by Wat Dai-gwan, said: 天下所有食貨，粵東幾盡有之，粵東所有之食貨，天下未必盡也。(Classical Chinese: Every ingredient that the world has, Gwongdung has it; Every ingredient that Gwongdung has, the rest of the world may not have it).
+The book "New Comments on Guangdong" (廣東新語), written by Wat Dai-gwan, said: 天下所有食貨，粵東幾盡有之，粵東所有之食貨，天下未必盡也。(Classical Chinese: Every ingredient that the world has, Guangdong has it; Every ingredient that Guangdong has, the rest of the world may not have it).
 Today, the cuisine of the Lingnan region has fully developed into a distinct school of cuisine on its own.

 Cantonese cuisine

-Cantonese cuisine (Jyutping: Jyut6 coi3; Traditional Chinese: 粵菜) is the cuisine corresponding to Cantonese culture.
-Gwongzau, the cultural capital of the region, has long been a trading hub.
-This resulted in many imported ingredients are used in Cantonese cuisine.
+Guangzhou, the cultural capital of the region, has long been a trading hub.
+This resulted in many imported ingredients being used in Cantonese cuisine.
 Besides pork, beef, and chicken, Cantonese cuisine uses nearly every edible meat, including offal, chicken feet, duck's tongue, snakes, and snails.
 However, lamb and goat are rare.
 There is also heavy use of seafood, due to proximity to the sea.
 This style of cuisine uses many cooking methods, with steaming and stir-frying being the most popular, largely due to relative convenience.